 - To improve the Council's equality evidence base

 - To communicate effectively, especially with regard to accessibility

 - Actively encourage resident/customer involvement in service development/delivery, especially with regard to accessibility

 For more information see the Equality Objectives page.

 The information we are publishing shows the steps we have taken so far to improve our evidence base, communicate effectively, encourage involvement in service development and delivery of services and fairness in employment.
-We recognise that we have some way to go and our equality objectives will demonstrate our commitment to compliance with the Equality Duty and to ensuring that we take equality issues into account in all our activities.
+We recognise that this is an area where improvements can always be made and our equality objectives will demonstrate our commitment to compliance with the Equality Duty and to ensuring that we take equality issues into account in all our activities.

 Visit the Government Equalities Office website

 The Runnymede Trust campaigns for race equality (visit the Runnymede Trust website)